 The biggest disadvantage – and the reason some beekeepers never use entrance feeders – is that their positioning on the outside of the beehive is a potential invitation to robber bees.

 Hive Top Feeder

-Hive top feeders vary in volume, from 1-4 mason jars to larger units.
-Some units, like the Ultimate Hive Top Feeder, are designed with a few more features.
+Hive top feeders vary in volume, from 1-4 mason jars to larger units and some units are designed with a few more features.

 Typically, an empty hive box is placed around the hive top feeder.
 This protects the feeder from both robbers and the elements.
 While this means checking remaining food is not “at a glance”, it is still very simple to remove the extra box to take a look.
 This is often a simple decision for a beekeeper, since one or more boxes that came with their hive purchase will be unused initially, so re-purposing one box to protect a hive top feeder is straightforward.